BitPatty/gct-generator/Readme.md

 - Starting the development server with `yarn dev`
 - Building the site with `yarn build`

-If you want to inject the codes at any given point you can use `yarn codes:ineject`.
+If you want to inject the codes at any given point you can use `yarn codes:inject`.

 ### Build and preview the site (Docker)